Spider Jerusalem (centre) with Filthy Assistants Channon Yarrow (left) and Yelena Rossini (right)

 Subverted Kids Show: Two of 'em in the setting.
-"Anthrax Cat" is Tom And Jerry as a torture Gorn show, and "The Sex Puppets" is pretty much Sesame Street puppets and people doing hardcore pornography.
+"Anthrax Cat" is Tom and Jerry as a torture Gorn show, and "The Sex Puppets" is Sesame Street puppets and people doing hardcore pornography.

 "Kids, would you like the Anthrax Cat cornholing kit?
 Call this number now!"

 Take That: As might be expected for an Author Tract based on Hunter S. Thompson and making frequent references to A Modest Proposal, every issue has this to some extent about topics ranging from shallow mass media, to political corruption, to religion as a means to oppress and abuse people rather than comfort them.
 The biggest, most ongoing Take That, though, is probably for the audience itself.